Jeanne Greenberg Rohatyn Salon 94 Salon 94 Gallery

 50 Armchairs

-Courtesy of SALON 94
+Courtesy of MAX LAMB

 Jeanne Greenberg Rohatyn was born into the art world, her childhood framed by Warhols and Judds, her worldview shaped by brushstrokes of experimentation and vision.
 Today, she continues to sculpt that world on her own terms.
 With her Upper East Side space on New York’s Museum Mile, Greenberg Rohatyn has created a hybrid: part art gallery, part high design showroom, entirely embedded in contemporary culture.
 Housed in a historic building originally designed by architect Ogden Codman—with a past steeped in art residencies and studio life—gallery Salon 94 now represents the furniture of both the Donald Judd and Gaetano Pesce Estates, honouring a legacy of radical thought passed down through generations.
 In this conversation, we speak with Jeanne Greenberg Rohatyn about collaborating with artists like Urs Fischer and Tom Sachs, and what it means to run a gallery today—when the role of the art space is being questioned, reinvented, and reimagined.